jeronimoluza/geoterminal/docs/faq.md

 ### Why am I getting GDAL-related errors?
 GDAL is a required dependency that sometimes needs to be installed separately.
 See the [Installation Guide](installation.md) for platform-specific instructions.

-### Can I use Geoterminal with Python 3.7?
+### Can I use geoterminal with Python 3.7?
-No, Geoterminal requires Python 3.10 or higher due to type hint features and dependency requirements.
+No, geoterminal requires Python 3.10 or higher due to type hint features and dependency requirements.

 ## Usage